Marina Carr: The Modern Day Lady Gregory

 The Mai

 Marina Carr’s ‘The Mai’ was one of her plays produced at The Abbey Theatre and was first performed on 5 October 1994.
 This play focuses on a family that contains four generations under one roof.
-The central figure is The Mai, a 40 – year – old woman who is struggling to save her marriage and the happiness of her family.
+The central figure is The Mai, a 40-year-old woman struggling to save her marriage and her family’s happiness.
 A central focus of this play is how history repeats itself in a never-changing cycle.
 The narrator is the daughter, Millie, giving a nonbiased story about the family.
 The theme of folklore is apparent as Millie shows interest in Owl Lake.
 Folklore is common within Marina Carr’s plays.

 The first act of ‘The Mai’ is set during the summer of 1979 and opens with the absentee husband and father returning after five years, hoping for a second chance.
-Throughout the play, The Mai struggles with keeping her marriage alive, while her husband, Robert, consistently cheats.
-Eventually, The Mai admits to her daughter, the narrator, that she cannot see a happy, peaceful life with Robert.
+Throughout the play, Mai struggles with keeping her marriage alive while her husband, Robert, consistently cheats.
+Eventually, Mai admits to her daughter, the narrator, that she cannot see a happy, peaceful life with Robert.

 The second act of ‘The Mai’ is set years later, and we see the outcome of the relationships from the first act.
-Learning, that the past will always repeat itself.
-From the play, we learn that the wives will always put their husbands before their children.
-There are also many links from marriage to capitalism when women lose their husbands, they lose everything.
+We learn that the past will always repeat itself.
+From the play, we know that the wives will always put their husbands before their children.
+There are also many links between marriage and capitalism.
+When women lose their husbands, they lose everything.

 Portia Coughlan | Winner of the 19th Susan Smith Blackburn Prize

 Marina Carr’s ‘Portia Coughlan’ was first produced by the Abbey Theatre, Dublin, on 27 March 1996.
-This play contains themes of love and friendship, however, is also full of grief and despair.
+This play contains themes of love and friendship; however, it is also full of grief and despair.

-This play follows the life of Portia Coughlan who is living a happy life with her wealthy husband and three sons.
+This play follows the life of Portia Coughlan, who lives a happy life with her wealthy husband and three sons.
 However, she is grief-stricken by the death of her twin brother.
 The play opens on her 30th birthday, 15 years after the drowning of her brother, Gabriel.
-Due to the haunting from her brother she is unable to be a good mother or wife.
+Due to the haunting of her brother, she is unable to be a good mother or wife.
 She has a drinking problem and drinks brandy throughout the day.
-The play ends with Portia taking her own life in the same way her brother died, she drowns herself.
+The play ends with Portia taking her own life in the same way her brother died; she drowns herself.
 Her ghost brother consumes her life to the point that she can no longer live.

 ‘Portia Coughlan’ mirrors aspects of ‘By the Bog of Cats’.
-Both Hester and Portia Coughlan are haunted by their dead brothers, they both drink a lot of alcohol and are feisty characters.
+Their dead brothers haunt Hester and Portia Coughlan, drink a lot of alcohol, and are feisty characters.

-Marina Carr’s ‘Portia Coughlan’ is still popular today and is playing in The Vic, London, in September and October 2020.
-This production is being directed by Caroline Byrne, and you can buy tickets here
+Marina Carr’s ‘Portia Coughlan’ is still popular today and will play at The Vic, London, in September and October 2020.
+Caroline Byrne is directing this production, and you can buy tickets here

 “There’s a wolf tooth growin in me heart and it’s turnin me from everywan and everythin I am”

 Lady Gregory is one of Ireland’s celebrated dramatists from the Irish Literary Revival and a co-founder of the Abbey Theatre.
-Today, Marina Carr’s plays have been performed in the Abbey Theatre and contain themes similar to that of Gregory’s.
-Their plays are similar in terms of poetic language, story and female characters.
-Marina Carr also draws upon Irish folklore like Gregory did, such as ‘The Golden Apple’ which was published in 1916 and ‘The Full Moon’ which was published in 1913.
+Today, Marina Carr’s plays have been performed in the Abbey Theatre and contain themes similar to Gregory’s.
+Their plays are identical in poetic language, story, and female characters.
+Marina Carr also draws upon Irish folklore like Gregory did, such as ‘The Golden Apple’, published in 1916, and ‘The Full Moon’, published in 1913.

 Awards

-Throughout Marina Carr’s successful literary career, she has received many awards.
-She was made a member of the Aosdána, an Irish association of artists.
+Marina Carr has received many awards throughout her successful literary career.
+She was also made a member of the Aosdána, an Irish association of artists.

-Marina Carr also won the 1998 Irish Times Playwright Award and the 2001 E. M. Forster Award from the American Academy of Arts and Letters and the American/Ireland Fund Award which included a $20,000 award.
-She also received the Maccauley Fellowship and Hennessy Award, and the 2016 Windham – Campbell Prize from Yale University which included a financial award of $165,000.
+Marina Carr also won the 1998 Irish Times Playwright Award, the 2001 E. M. Forster Award from the American Academy of Arts and Letters, and the American/Ireland Fund Award, which included a $20,000 award.
+She also received the Macaulay Fellowship and Hennessy Award and the 2016 Windham – Campbell Prize from Yale University, which included a financial award of $165,000.
 She was the second Irish author to receive this prize from Yale University.

 Have you watched any of Marina Carr’s amazing plays onstage?
 Tell us about your experience in the comments below!

-If you enjoyed reading about Ireland’s Leading Woman Playwright, please enjoy more about Ireland’s amazing authors and writers here:
+If you enjoyed reading about Ireland’s Leading Woman Playwright, please learn more about Ireland’s amazing authors and writers here:

 Brian Friel: His Life, Work and Legacy | Sean O’Casey | Greatest Irish Playwright | James Joyce: His Life, Work and Legacy | Irish Author Maria Edgeworth and her Life Work | Oscar Wilde: His Journey, Fame and Downfall | Paul Muldoon | Irish Poet | Derek Mahon: Ireland’s Leading Modern Poet | Irish Author Elizabeth Bowen | Life and Legacy | Irish Author Cecelia Ahern – Book and Film Success | Bram Stoker: Gothic Ireland and his famous Dracula